 More and more gated communities, pickleball clubs and 55+ retirement communities are putting restrictions on pickleball noise.
 As we’ve written about pickleball noise issues here on our blog, the issue has gotten so heated in some areas there have even been lawsuits

 If noise is a potential issue where you play pickleball, buying a polymer paddle is the safest option.

 However, some clubs have come up with lists of paddles that are either Approved (Green Zone) or Banned (Red Zone) base on the noise that each paddle produces so if that is the case where you live, just buying a polymer core may no be enough.

-Although it’s not an official rating system or certification, as private clubs they are able to determine which paddles are accepted based on their own criteria.
-There is one well known list circulating on the internet that is now being used by many clubs as the standard to qualify “Quiet Paddles”.
-Some paddle makers have started to mark their paddles with a ¨Green Zone”approved seal.
+Although it’s not an official rating system or certification, like private clubs they are able to determine which paddles are accepted based on their own criteria.
+There is one well-known list circulating on the internet that is now being used by many clubs as the standard to qualify “Quiet Paddles”.
+Some paddle makers have started to mark their paddles with a ¨Green Zone” approved seal.

 Edgeless Pickleball Paddles

 “Edgeless’ refers to the lack of a protective guard that normally protrudes slightly around the of the pickleball paddle.
 The guard is to protect the edge from chipping due to paddle being dropped or banged against hard surfaces.